TobikoData/sqlmesh/docs/guides/models.md

 To revert your change:

 1. Open the model file you wish to edit in your preferred editor, and undo a change you made earlier.
 For this example, we'll remove the column we added from the [quickstart](/quick_start).
 2. Run `sqlmesh plan` and apply your changes.
-Enter `y` to run a logical update.
+Enter `y` to run a Virtual Update.

         $ sqlmesh plan dev
         ======================================================================